ysaakpr/panka/docs/GETTING_STARTED_GUIDE.md

 ## AWS Permissions

-Request access to the `DeployerUsers` IAM group for AWS permissions.
+Request access to the `PankaUsers` IAM group for AWS permissions.
 EOF
 ```